 Of course, it is more beneficial for everyone to work together which is why we encourage ports to start or join a Welfare Board and work with other organisations.
 By doing so, your port can complement the welfare services provided by the voluntary sector to provide a positive experience for visiting seafarers.

 This is an opportunity to change the way seafarers are cared for and to ensure a positive experience when they come to your port.
 This is why the International Labour Organization (ILO) has included seafarer welfare in the Maritime Labour Convention– (MLC,2006) and this is why we want you to be involved.

-Voluntary organisations already provide essential welfare services to seafarer visiting the world’s trade ports, yet more than 80% of trade ports still have poor or no welfare facilities for seafarers.
-With nearly 4,000 ports without resident welfare providers, the task of ahead of us is monumental.
+Charities and voluntary organisations already provide essential welfare services to seafarer visiting the world’s trade ports, yet more than 80% of trade ports still have poor or no welfare facilities for seafarers.
+With nearly 4,000 ports without resident welfare providers, the task ahead of us is monumental.

 As the welfare providers know only too well that a rare port visit offers an important opportunity for a seafarer to rest and unwind, receive care, communicate with their families, visit a doctor, seek advice or visit local shops.
 Welfare Boards can ensure that shore leave is an unhindered and positive experience, particularly where there is an absence of welfare service providers.
 They are the key to unlocking seafarer potential.

-Voluntary organisations are on the front line of welfare provision, and they are well placed to form Welfare Boards and drive this initiative forward.
-That is why we are encouraging all welfare providers to support this initiative, register existing welfare boards or committees, form new ones where none exist, and be at the heart of welfare improvements globally.
+Charities and voluntary organisations are on the front line of welfare provision, and they are well placed to form Welfare Boards and drive this initiative forward.
+That is why we are encouraging all welfare providers to support this initiative, register existing Welfare Boards or Committees, form new ones where none exist, and be at the heart of welfare improvements globally.